Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Caring for a friend’s child and not receiving payment either in money or gifts

-A person is not eligible to register as a child minder or day care provider as payment or payment in kind is not made for the care.
+A person is not required to register as a child minder or day care provider as payment is not made for the care.

 Providing care at a care home, secure accommodation or residential family centre

-A provider is not eligible to register as a day care provider if the care is provided at a care home, secure accommodation or a residential family centre that is already registered to provide care under the Registration and Inspection of Social Care (Wales) Act 2016.
+The provider is not required to register as a day care provider if the care is provided at a care home, secure accommodation or a residential family centre that is already registered to provide care under the Registration and Inspection of Social Care (Wales) Act 2016.

-Schools during school hours where the care is incidental to education
+Schools where the care is incidental to education

-A school is not eligible to register as a day care provider where the care is incidental to the provision of the education during school hours.
+A provider is not required to register as a day care provider where they are caring for children at a school and the care provided is incidental to the provision of the education.

 Youth Services

-A provider is not eligible to register as a day care provider if all children attending are at least age 11, any care provided is incidental to youth work and there is nominal or no payment for the service.
+The provider is not required to register as a day care provider if all children attending are at least age 11, any care provided is incidental to youth work and there is nominal or no payment for this service.

-If a child minder or provider of a day care service operates their service for under 2 hours per day, they are not eligible to register with Care Inspectorate Wales.
+If a child minder or provider of a day care service operates their service for exactly 2 hours or less per day, they are not required to register with Care Inspectorate Wales.

 Examples